Certification & Credentialing

 50 questions · 85% threshold

 Platform-administered with webcam verification.
 Questions drawn from a pool — no two exams are identical.
-Covers instrument knowledge, cascade recognition, scoring, and ethical reasoning.
+Covers instrument knowledge, diagnostic reasoning, scoring, and ethical reasoning.
 Scored instantly.

 43 of 50 correct to pass